lengfeld/subpatch/website/ref/format.md

 Example configuration file:

     [subprojects]
+            path = sources/meta-openembedded
-        path = dirA
+            path = sources/meta-raspberrypi
-        path = dirB
+            path = sources/poky

 For now there is only one section:

 * `[subprojects]`
     * `path`: Path to the subproject from the toplevel directory of the superproject.
-       For every subproject there is a seperate `path` value.
+       For every subproject there is a separate `path` value.

 ## Metadata